Z6543/Z6543.github.io/_posts/2024-04-01-VPN-Snakeoil.md

 One massive problem with personal VPN services is that they are working to fail open.
 If the connection fails, your connection is not "protected" anymore.
 Some premium VPN providers sell "kill switch" functionality, but I am sure less than 1% of the users use this properly.

 Looking at the practical side, how many legit stories do you know where someone lost money that could have been avoided just by using a VPN?
 I have never heard such a story.
-The attacker group called "Darkhotel" could have been such example, except that a VPN would not protect you against their attack, as they used fake Wi-Fi portals to deliver exploit/malware.
+The " Darkhotel " attacker group could have been such an example, except that a VPN would not protect you against their attack, as they used fake Wi-Fi portals to deliver exploit/malware.
 And before logging into a hotel Wi-Fi portal, you can't start your VPN ...

 And before I forget, let's quickly discuss free VPNs.
 Never, ever install a free VPN solution.
 They will abuse your network connectivity, and other malicious or non-malicious users will use it to do whatever they want.
 It is like inviting one thousand unknown people to your house to have a party and leave them unattended.